let-the-dreamers-rise/QYNEXA/README.md

 - "What should I say to make a good impression?"
 - "Will this relationship work long-term?"

 Traditional dating apps connect you directly with people, forcing you to learn through trial and error.
-ONEXA lets you simulate these interactions first, giving you strategic insights before reality happens.
+QYNEXA lets you simulate these interactions first, giving you strategic insights before reality happens.

 ## ✨ Solution

-ONEXA creates a parallel reality where:
+QYNEXA creates a parallel reality where:

 1. **Your AI Clone** - A digital twin that mirrors your personality, communication style, and social goals
 2. **Simulated Personalities** - AI-generated profiles of other people based on their bios, chats, or descriptions